BC Wildfire Disaster Relief 2017

 Please do not send "stuff".
 To be most effective do not send water, clothing, food, teddy bears, etc. So often, donated stuff creates more work for communities already in disaster response.
 These cities have Safeways, Superstores and local shops.
 Money is most effective in disaster response.

-December 5, 2018: Canadian Red Cross donates $1 million to stop invasive plants in
+December 5, 2018, Vancouver Sun article: Canadian Red Cross donates $1 million to stop invasive plants in wildfire-ravaged BC

-July 11, 2017, updated July 26: Over 36,600 people were evacuated, most to Kamloops, due to out-of-control wildfires in BC's interior Cariboo Region, particularly the towns of Williams Lake, Cache Creek, Ashcroft First Nations, and Boston Flats.
+July 11, updated July 26: Over 36,600 people were evacuated, most to Kamloops, due to out-of-control wildfires in BC's interior Cariboo Region, particularly the towns of Williams Lake, Cache Creek, Ashcroft First Nations, and Boston Flats.
+Currently 19,100 people are still evacuated and are mostly in Kamloops and Prince George.

 These fires are affecting small communities across BC's interior.
 In a situation like this, donating to charities that can help all communities affected makes sense.
 Better yet, split your donation between 2-3 charities.
 The vast majority of evacuees are in Kamloops.
 Donors looking to provide disaster relief may focus on charities working in Kamloops.

 Samaritan's Purse responded and did the "heavy lifting" in BC's 2015 Wildfires 4.
 More than just blankets, Samaritan's Purse goes in with forklifts for debris clearing and the dirty work of removing contaminated fridges and freezers.
 Samaritan's Purse work begins in the re-entry phase.
-To donate to Samaritans Purse.
+Donate to Samaritan's Purse

 Prince George Humane Society CBC reports that this animal shelter is approaching capacity in providing a temporary home for evacuee pets.
 Providing temporary care will be a large unexpected cost for this small charity.
-To donate through Canada Helps.
+Donate through Canada Helps

 BC SPCA is relocating and caring for over 40 animals from shelters near the wildfire.
 Likely co-ordinating with Kamloops and District Humane Society.
 CBC News has a special report on animal rescue charities responding.